ironbar/aimo/docs/01_Business_Understanding.md

   Judging might be easier than generating.
 Self-rewarding LLMs.
 - A good validation set is needed
 - The tokenizer might be relevant to have a good representation of the problem
+- Inference speed will be relevant, a team capable of doing 20 predictions will beat another team doing 10 predictions.
+- What if we search for similar problems in our dataset for few-shot prompting?